bwhetherington/pv-template/README.md

 * Run the dev server with the following command: `npm start`
 * Navigate to http://localhost:8080 in your browser

+# Production
+* Build the website with `npm run build`
+* Serve with `npm run serve`

 # TODO
-* Figure out how to use CSS modules...
+* Figure out why Webpack is building an unneeded build.index.html